Model Risk in Machine-Learning Distributional IV Estimation: Introduction

+This paper makes four contributions.
+First, it provides an estimand-aligned and reproducible benchmark for D-IV-LATE model comparison.
+Second, it documents a clear computational speed advantage for the implemented KAN nuisance learner, while showing that this advantage does not translate into broad RMSE gains.
+Third, it shows that nuisance-model choice remains substantively important in a canonical 401(k) application.
+Fourth, it demonstrates that point-estimation performance, runtime, and inferential validity need not move together, and that this separation matters for credible applied claims.

-The remainder of this paper is structured in the following way.
-Section \ref{sec:lit_review} reviews the relevant literature on distributional treatment effects, instrumental variables, DML, and KANs.
-Section \ref{sec:framework} outlines the theoretical framework and identification strategy for D-IV-LATE.
-Next, Section \ref{sec:estimation} details the estimation procedures, covering both the general DML approach and the specifics of using Random Forests and KANs for nuisance functions.
-Section \ref{sec:asymptotics} then discusses the asymptotic theory, and Section \ref{sec:simulations} presents the simulation studies.
-Following this, Section \ref{sec:empirical_app} details the empirical application to 401(k) data.
-Subsequently, Section \ref{sec:caveat_emptor} elaborates on the implications of model choice for nuisance estimation.
-Finally, Section \ref{sec:conclusion} concludes.
+The remainder of the paper is organized as follows.
+Section \ref{sec:lit_review} reviews the relevant literature.
+Section \ref{sec:framework} presents the identification framework for D-IV-LATE, and Section \ref{sec:estimation} describes the orthogonal-score estimator and the nuisance-learning implementations.
+Section \ref{sec:asymptotics} states the asymptotic result.
+Section \ref{sec:inference} evaluates uncertainty quantification, Section \ref{sec:simulations} reports the simulation benchmark and KAN ablation, Section \ref{sec:empirical_app} presents the 401(k) application, Section \ref{sec:model_risk_choice} discusses the implications for model choice, Section \ref{sec:conclusion} concludes, and Appendix \ref{app:replication_materials} describes the supporting replication materials.